 Shoulder pain

-Shoulder pain is a common complaint that can affect both everyday activities and quality of life.
-The shoulder joint is one of the most mobile joints in the body, making it vulnerable to injury and overuse.
-The pain can range from mild to intense and can occur suddenly or develop gradually over time.
+Shoulder pain is a common ailment that can affect both daily activities and quality of life.
+The shoulder joint is one of the body's most mobile joints, making it vulnerable to injuries and overuse.
+The pain can vary from mild to intense and can appear suddenly or develop gradually over time.

 Symptoms of shoulder pain